 Classes will cover the natural history of the honeybee, how to set up and care for a hive, handling/ordering bees, bee pests/parasites, splits and more.
 Meet local bee vendors for supplies and support.
 All classes are taught by experienced beekeepers.

 Pre-registration is $45 (additional family members are $35).
 Lunch and refreshments are included.

-To register by check or for more information contact David Green, Whitehouse Nature Center director, at
+To register or for more information contact David Green, Whitehouse Nature Center director, at

 or call 517/629-0582.